 Correlating and enriching COVID-19 data for business use cases

-interactive Kibana dashboard for the COVID-19 outbreak.
+We launched an interactive Kibana dashboard for the COVID-19 outbreak.
 You can use the dashboard for filtering and comparing COVID-19 data from different countries, regions and counties enabling you to run your own analysis of the outbreak.

 In part 1 of this blog post we offered detailed steps on how to import COVID-19 data into your elasticsearch cluster together with a pre-built dashboard for analysis.
 In this second part of the blog post we will show you how to correlate and enrich this data set with other data sets for your own business use cases.